yuanqing/cuba/README.md

 Options:
   -h, --help  Print this message.
-  -i, --id <id>  A Google Sheets spreadsheet ID.
+  -i, --id <id>  The Google Sheets spreadsheet ID.
+This is the value
+                 between `/d/` and `/edit` in the spreadsheet URL.
-  -c, --credentials <path>  Path to the Service Account credentials
+  -c, --credentials <path>  Path to the service account credentials
-                            JSON file, if running the query on a private spreadsheet.
+                            JSON file, if running the query on a spreadsheet with link sharing disabled.
   -s, --sheetId <sheetId>  ID of the sheet to run the query on.
+This
+                           is the value after `#gid=` in the spreadsheet URL.
 Defaults to '0'.
   -n, --sheetName <sheetName>  Name of the sheet to run the
                                query on.
   -v, --version  Print the version number.